Local Network Access

 Issues Index

-The definition of local network requests could be expanded to cover all cross-origin requests for which the current url's host maps to an IP address whose IP address space is not public.
-This would prevent a malicious server on the local network from attacking other servers.
-The effort require to ship such a change is not deemed worth the payoff for now.
+The definition of local network requests could be expanded to cover all cross-origin requests for which the current url’s host maps to an IP address whose IP address space is not public.
+This would prevent a malicious server on the local network from attacking other servers, including servers on localhost.
+Currently, Chromium only implements Local Network Access restrictions for public to local requests, and does not enforce the permission for cross-origin local requests.
 This can be shipped as an incremental improvement later on.
-[Issue #39]
+PNA Issue #39 We note that, because local names and addresses are not meaningful outside the bounds of the network, implementers may want to use a different permission prompt for the cross-origin local case than for the public to local case, and may want to scope these permission grants to the specific network or to the current browsing session only.

 The Service Worker soft update algorithm unfortunately sets a request client of "null" when fetching an updated script.
 This causes all sorts of issues, and interferes with the local network access check algorithm laid out above.
-Indeed, there is no request client from which to copy the policy container during fetch.
-[Issue #83]
+Indeed, there is no request client from which to copy the policy container during fetch. [[Issue \#83\]](https://github.com/wicg/private-network-access/issues/83)

 Potential mitigations would require noticing network changes and clearing state specific to the previous network.
 Doing so in a fully general manner is likely to be impossible short of clearing all state.
 Maybe a practical compromise can be reached.
-[Issue #28]
+PNA Issue #28